shirleylee03/damer/Readme.md

 ## Script

-You can set SHELL or PYTHON script in the debug directory (cmake-build-debug) to batch the testing files.
+You can set SHELL script in the debug directory (build) to batch the testing files.

-We provide two scripts to run the experiments in the manuscript.
+We provide a scripts to run the experiments in the manuscript and reproduce the experimental results.

+$ chmod +x run.sh

 $ sudo ./run.sh

-$ python run.py (The premise is that python is already installed in your system)
+After execution, DirectBuild.csv, PDNetSlice.csv and ProgramSliceNoDependence.csv  are the original result files in the 'build' directory.

+Note: formula-F.xml in the 'benchmark' directory is the safety property for reach benchmark.
+The XML files with the same name for each benchmark (i.e., *.xml) are the constraint properties.